mother/gns3-docs/docs/getting-started/installation/gns3-on-equinix.md

 tar -xzvf gns3-backup.tar.gz
 ```

-As these directories might get bigger, the scp option might become a struggle, so we come to the second option, which would be to take advantage of Packet [Block Storage service](https://packet.kayako.com/article/63-elastic-block-storage).
+As these directories might get bigger, the scp option might become a struggle, so we come to the second option, which would be to take advantage of equinix [Block Storage service](https://packet.kayako.com/article/63-elastic-block-storage).

 Block Storage is a network attached storage that can be moved between servers, and it’s a great option to backup your projects.
 A 100GB Volume of the Standard Tier would cost ~$0.25 for a day or ~$7.5 for the whole month.

-Block Storage is only available in Packet’s EWR1, SJC1, and AMS facilities.
+Block Storage is only available in equinix’s EWR1, SJC1, and AMS facilities.

 :::note
 This method requires that you have a good working knowledge of the Linux command line, as you will have to work with network attached storage, and manually copy directories around.
 :::

-Packet does not offer any managed services, and you will be responsible for your own data.
-Here is a [knowledge base article](https://help.packet.net/technical/storage/packet-block-storage-linux) explaining the process of attaching and detaching the volumes on a Packet server.
+equinix does not offer any managed services, and you will be responsible for your own data.
+Here is a [knowledge base article](https://help.packet.net/technical/storage/packet-block-storage-linux) explaining the process of attaching and detaching the volumes on a equinix server.

 In short you would have to do the following, after you create the volume and attach it to the server on the portal.